 Close the Gaps and Let the Eye Glide Rather than Stumble from Object to Object

+Use as sparingly as possible for a tidy finish.
 Top tip: When using non-white sealant (as used around most bathtubs) pick a shade that is slightly darker than the surface, be it bathroom tiles or a wall….a lighter shade makes it look like a rush-job…